-It could be fair to say that many Australians aspire to have at least a "comfortable" retirement.
-But what kind of annual income will give you "comfortable" by your standards?
-And how much does that mean you'll need at retirement?
+It could be fair to say that many Australians aspire to at least a "comfortable" retirement.
+Do you know what annual income will provide "comfortable" by your standards?
+How much does that mean you'll need at retirement?

-To enjoy a "comfortable" retirement, singles at retirement (aged 65) will need $545,000 in savings, to generate a yearly income of $42,861.
-Similarly, Couples at retirement will need $640,000 to generate $58,784 a year.
+To enjoy a "comfortable" retirement, singles at retirement (aged 65) will need $545,000 in savings, to generate a yearly income of $43,372.
+Similarly, couples at retirement will need $640,000 to generate $59,619 a year.
 The figures in both cases assume that the retiree(s) own their own home, and do not pay rent or make mortgage payments.
-That's according to the ASFA Retirement Standard for the June quarter 2015 published by the Association of Superannuation Funds of Australia (ASFA).
+That's according to the ASFA Retirement Standard for the September quarter 2016.

-According to ASFA, a "comfortable" retirement means you can go on one annual holiday in Australia, you can eat out regularly and afford bottled wine.
+A "comfortable" retirement means you can go on one annual holiday in Australia, you can eat out regularly and afford bottled wine, according to ASFA.
 See what else a comfortable retirement means.
-Looking at the list, you might find your definition of "comfortable" matches – or maybe not.
+Checking this list, you might find your definition of "comfortable" matches or, maybe not.

 If the lump sum doesn’t work for you